August 16, 2016

 Three additional partners awarded grants to increase diverse student participation in STEM

-Columbus, OH — August 15, 2016 — The U.S. Army Educational Outreach Program (AEOP), in collaboration with Battelle, has awarded grants to three organizations and institutions to expand student participation in enriching science, technology, engineering and math (STEM) exploration and learning, particularly for underserved students.
+Columbus, OH — August 15, 2016 — The U.S. Army Educational Outreach Program (AEOP), in collaboration with Battelle, has awarded grants to three organizations and institutions to expand student participation in enriching science, technology, engineering and math (STEM) exploration and learning, particularly for priority population students.
 AEOP offers students and teachers U.S. Army-sponsored programs that effectively engage, inspire and attract the next generation of STEM talent.

 These second-round grant recipients will join a community of eight like-minded AEOP partner organizations awarded competitive grants in April 2016.